How it works

 -A two-year history of stable income and employment.
 Applicant(s) must also have been a resident within Coos County for no less than a period of 1 year.

 -An acceptable credit history.
-Each applicants credit will be analyzed on a case by case basis. “bad credit” does not necessarily disqualify you from receiving assistance from CBHFH
+Each applicants credit will be analyzed on a case by case basis.
+“Bad credit” does not necessarily disqualify you from receiving assistance from Coos Bay Area Habitat.

 -Bankruptcies must have been discharged for at least two (2) years.